emaliemcmahon/cogscifi2023/about.md

 ### Missed Class/Quizz Policy

-There will not be makeup quizzes and you do not need to inform me if you are goign to miss class for any reason.
+There will not be makeup quizzes and you do not need to inform me if you are going to miss class for any reason.
 You can miss up to 3 classes (attend 10 total) and 3 quizzes (take and score at least 75% on 10 quizzes) and still earn a passing grade for the course.
 If you anticipate more protracted/frequent absences or missing work, please contact me, and we can discuss alternate arrangements that I will evaluate on a case-by-case basis.

 ## Readings